A Heart in Winter: Music

-Production notes
+Production

 Emmanuelle Béart practised violin for at least a year before the film began shooting, so that she could convincingly mime the performance sequences.

 Béart and Auteuil were in a relationship, and married during the making of this film.

 Claude Sautet based it on his memories of reading Mikhail Lermontov's "Princess Mary".

 Reception

-On Rotten Tomatoes the film has an approval rating of 85% based on reviews from 13 critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 85% based on 13 reviews, with an average rating of 7.7/10.

-Roger Ebert of the Chicago Sun-Times gave the film 3.5 out of 4, and wrote: "Un Coeur en Hiver, directed by Claude Sautet, has the intensity and delicacy of a great short story."
+Roger Ebert of the Chicago Sun-Times gave the film 3.5 out of 4, and wrote that the film "has the intensity and delicacy of a great short story."